Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Introduction

-We evaluate the effectiveness and efficiency of \proj.
-For effectiveness, we feed a fixed number of seed inputs to \proj and measure the ratio of seed inputs given which \proj can successfully generate triggering inputs.
+We evaluate \proj \wrt its effectiveness and efficiency and compare it with \df, the state-of-the-art black-box approach.
+For effectiveness, we feed a fixed number of seed inputs to \proj and measure the ratio of seed inputs for which \proj can successfully generate triggering inputs.
 For efficiency, we measure the time and queries that \proj needs to find one triggering input given a seed input.
-We repeat each experiment five times using five sets of seed inputs.

-\proj achieves 100\% success rate while the baseline \df cannot generate triggering inputs for some seed inputs.
-On average, \proj can generate a triggering input within in 0.28s while the baseline needs more than 4.96s.
-Further, the number of queries needed by \proj is much smaller. \proj is also able to find one triggering input with an average of 24.97 queries while \df needs 4,059.53.
+The results show that \proj constantly achieves 100\% success rate while the baseline \df fails to do so, whose success rate drops to <90\% for certain cases in CIFAR, and drops to around 20\% in ImageNet dataset.
+More importantly, \proj can significantly improve efficiency.
+On average, \proj can find a triggering input with only 0.52s and 24.99 queries, while \df needs more than 52.23s and 3642.50 queries.
+In other words, the time and queries needed by \proj are only 0.99\% and 0.69\% of \df, respectively.

+We conduct a case study to further demonstrate the usefulness of \proj in model dissemination.
+Specifically, we demonstrate that given a set of compressed models whose accuracy is very close to each other, \proj can efficiently provide extra information to approximate the likelihood that the compressed model behaves differently from the original one.
+Such in-time information can provide developers with more comprehensive evaluations towards compressed models, thus facilitating the selection of compressed models and the compression configurations in the dissemination of image classification models.

+We explore the possibility to repair the deviated behaviors using the triggering inputs found by \proj.
+Our intuition is that the substantial amount of triggering inputs found by \proj contains essential characteristics of such triggering inputs, and may thus be used to train a separate repair model to fix the deviated behaviors of compressed models found by \proj for image classifications.
+We design a prototype named \repair, serving as a post-processing stage of compressed models.
+After the compressed model outputs the probability vector of an arbitrary input, \repair takes this vector as input and aims to generate the same label as the one outputted by the original model.
+We build \repair based on Single-layer Perceptron~\cite{slp} and train it using the triggering inputs found by \proj and seed inputs.
+Our evaluation shows that \repair can reduce up to \RepairRate deviated behaviors and decrease the effectiveness of \proj on the repaired models.

-In summary, this paper makes the following contributions. \begin{enumerate} \item We propose a novel method by leveraging a novel fitness function and the MH algorithm to find the triggering input for original DNN models and the compressed ones. \item We implement \proj as a tool and collect a benchmark to facilitate related future researches. \item We conduct experiments on \proj and the state-of-the-art technique.
-Evaluation results show that \proj significantly outperforms the state-of-the-art technique in terms of both effectiveness and efficiency. \end{enumerate}
+\textit{\textbf{Contributions.}} Our paper makes the following contributions. \begin{enumerate}[topsep=5pt] \item We propose \proj, a novel, search-based, guided testing technique to find triggering inputs for compressed models for image classifications, to help analyze and evaluate the impact of model compression.

+\item Our comprehensive evaluations on a benchmark consisting of \NumOriginalCompressedParis pairs of original and compressed image classification models in diverse architectures demonstrate that \proj significantly outperforms the state of the art in terms of both effectiveness and efficiency.